Digitization Skills for Libraries and Cultural Heritage Institutions

 An Occupational Skills Certificate is awarded upon successful completion of all required courses with a grade of C or better.

-- Identify the selection, technical, and preservation issues that impact the success of digital projects.
+- Analyze the selection, technical and copyright issues that impact the success of digital projects.

 Requirements for the Occupational Skills Certificate